 released in 1954

-Above: Picture of Sonny Woods from 1944.
+Above: Pictures of Sonny Woods from 1946 and 1944.
 No pictures and very little information could be found for Sonny Woods after 1946.
 So, for the most part, his early career is shown on this page.

 From Marv Goldberg: